helich0pper/Karkinos/README.md

 # Future Work
 Karkinos is a new release and still needs significant work.
 Pull requests and bug reports are always appreciated. <br>
 Below are known bugs and issues:
-* Reverse shell server code is currently being reworked for compatibility
+* Reverse shell server code is currently being reworked but it works fine
 * Application is not yet responsive (best suitable for 1920x1080)

 # Find me on